3ls3/TheProjectionWizard/documentation/metadata_usage.md

     - `samples_used_for_explanation`: Number of data samples used for SHAP analysis

 **Implementation:**
+- **Prerequisite Check**: Verifies validation stage did not fail before starting explainability analysis
 - Loads the trained PyCaret pipeline from `automl_info.pycaret_pipeline_path`
 - Uses `shap_logic.py` to generate SHAP explanations and summary plots
 - Saves visualization artifacts to `plots/` directory
 - Validates metadata using `schemas.TargetInfo` and `schemas.AutoMLInfo` Pydantic objects

+**Dependencies:**
-**Dependencies:** Requires AutoML stage completion for trained model and cleaned data from prep stage.
+- Requires AutoML stage completion for trained model and cleaned data from prep stage
+- **Will refuse to run** if `status.json` shows validation stage with 'failed' status

+**Notes:**
-**Notes:** SHAP explanations help users understand which features most influence model predictions.
-The stage generates global feature importance visualizations.
+- SHAP explanations help users understand which features most influence model predictions.
+The stage generates global feature importance visualizations
+- Prevents generating explanations for models trained on data with known critical quality issues

 ## Metadata Evolution Example